-What is this Program?
 The Regulation of Oil and Gas Exploration and Production is the single major program managed by the Oil and Gas Conservation Commission (also referred to as the OGCC or "the Commission").
 It consists of nine sub-programs: well permitting and location approvals; spill response and waste regulation; inspections; financial assurance; enforcement; well reports; environmental studies; orphaned wells; and public information.

-Well Permitting and Location Approval: This sub-program annually issues approximately 4,000 permits for the drilling of new oil and gas wells and another 50 to 80 permits for the recompletion of existing wells.
-In addition, the Commission annually approves about 1,000 to 2,000 locations for well pads and tank batteries.
+Well Permitting and Location Approval: This sub-program annually issues about 3,000 to 4,000 permits for the drilling of new oil and gas wells and another 20 to 60 permits for the recompletion of existing wells.
+In addition, the Commission annually approves about 500 to 1,000 locations for well pads and tank batteries.
 This permitting and approval program is the cornerstone of the Commission's efforts to ensure that new and recompleted wells are drilled, completed, and operated, and that locations are constructed, maintained, and reclaimed in a manner that protects public health, safety, and welfare, including the environment and wildlife.
 The OGCC's permitting, engineering, and environmental groups all participate in this process, and input is solicited from local governments, the public, and, in certain circumstances, the Department of Public Health and Environment (CDPHE) and the Division of Parks and Wildlife (CPW).
 The permit review and approval process is the first step in the Commission's regulatory compliance regime.
 Where necessary, the OGCC imposes special conditions of approval to ensure efficient resource production and appropriate environmental protection on a site-specific basis.

 Spill Response and Waste Regulation: The OGCC regulates the generation, storage, treatment, and disposal of exploration and production waste from oil and gas operations, including drilling and completion fluids and produced water.
 To this end, the OGCC's engineering group annually issues about 50 permits for the underground injection of such waste into Class II wells pursuant to authority delegated by the Environmental Protection Agency.
-The OGCC's environmental group annually issues another 50 to 80 permits for the management of such waste in pits.
+The OGCC's environmental group annually issues another 30 to 40 permits for the management of such waste in pits.
 The agency has noticed a recent decline in the latter due to closed loop drilling, a new technology that does not require pits.
 Where spills or contamination occurs, the OGCC's environmental group ensures that appropriate remediation activities are undertaken by the operator.
-The environmental group had been overseeing the remediation of 300 to 500 new spills and releases annually up until FY 2013-14 when the reporting threshold was lowered by statute, causing the annual number of spills and releases reported to increase to nearly 800.
+The environmental group had been overseeing the remediation of 300 to 500 new spills and releases annually up until FY 2013-14 when the reporting threshold was lowered by statute, causing the average annual number of spills and releases reported to temporarily exceed 700.
+Moving forward, the OGCC anticipates responding to somewhere between 500 and 600 spills and releases annually.

-Inspections: The OGCC annually conducts more than 30,000 inspections on oil and gas facilities, including wells, tank batteries and multi operational locations.
+Inspections: Using a risk-based approach to establish priorities, the OGCC annually conducts about 40,000 inspections on oil and gas facilities, including wells, tank batteries and multi operational locations.
 These inspections help to ensure that operators are complying with OGCC regulations and permit conditions.
 The field inspection staff also responds to complaints from surface owners and other members of the public, and monitors interim and final reclamation of oil and gas locations.
 Members of the field inspection group are assigned to, and work in, specific geographic areas throughout the state.
 Field inspectors physically inspect the locations and develop a field inspection report for each visit.
 The field inspection report is sent to oil and gas operators and may identify corrective actions required to bring a facility into compliance with OGCC rules and permit conditions.